 Cloud computing services offer various tools and resources for enterprises.
-Here, we will take a look at the tools offered by AWS, Azure, and GCP:
+Here, we will take a look at the tools offered by AWS, Azure and Google Cloud:

 AWS has been a leading drive to bring Artificial Intelligence and the Internet of Things (IoT) to enable the organizations to use SageMaker to train the staff and deploy machine learning.
 It provides Lambda serverless computing environment and freedom to deploy apps from their serverless repository.
 AWS also lets you include the integration of a range of IoT enterprise solutions for enhanced customization.

 Microsoft provides Cognitive Services along with the enhancement of artificial intelligence.
 Cognitive Services is a suite of API-supported tools that provide integration with on-premises Microsoft software and business applications.

 Functions is the only serverless platform which is a platform driven by the events that orchestrate and manage complex workloads.
 Microsoft offers Edge in terms of IoT which can be used for management and business analytics.

 Google’s cloud-based enterprise benefits offer natural language translation and speech to transition global enterprise coordination to ML app development.
 It also provides a huge open-source library TensorFlow.
 Its IoT and serverless platforms are in the beta stage yet.

 Computation Services: Azure vs AWS vs Google Cloud: